hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

-per the git config document grammar) that exist before the first section line in this discussion, in the knowledge that they will always come out the other side as unchanged and in their same position as offset from the beginning of the document. this provision alongside M and N mean that our algorithm built by decomposing M and N will account for every line of the entire document (both before and after the edit).)
+per the git config document grammar) that exist before the first section line in this discussion, in the knowledge that they will always come out the other side as unchanged and in their same position as offset from the beginning of the document. this provision alongside list M and list N mean that our algorithm built by decomposing list M and list N will account for every line of the entire document (both before and after the edit).)

-thinking out loud: reaching N means we have succeeded are are finished.
+thinking out loud: reaching list N means we have succeeded are are finished.

-  - let "participating sections" be those sections in M that are part of the pluraton group under operation. this is simply all sections in M that have the relevant section (not sub-section) name as determined by the relevant name of the association (which is a pluralton). (hint: this corresponds to the name of the ivar in the entity that holds the array of components in this pluralton group. it is probably a plural noun.)
+  - let "participating sections" be those sections in list M that are part of the pluraton group under operation. this is simply all sections in list M that have the relevant section (not sub-section) name as determined by the relevant name of the association (which is a pluralton). (hint: this corresponds to the name of the ivar in the entity that holds the array of components in this pluralton group. it is probably a plural noun.)

-so far, getting M is easy (it's every section in the document at first) and determining the list-subset M' of participating sections is also easy (it's trivial to reduce by section name). now,
+so far, getting list M is easy (it's every section in the document at first) and determining the list-subset M' of participating sections is also easy (it's trivial to reduce by section name). now,

-  - let "C" be the full, ordered *list* of components in the relevant pluraton group in the entity which reflects the accurate, up-to-date state we want to persist into the document to get from M to N.
+  - let list "C" be the full, ordered *list* of components in the relevant pluraton group in the entity which reflects the accurate, up-to-date state we want to persist into the document to get from list M to list N.

-solving for N given M and C is the crux of our algorithm.
+solving for list N given list M and list C is the crux of our algorithm.

 (note: there may be other pluralton components within the entity that will undergo this same process so that they can be persisted; but we